reejk/StaticEcs/docs/en/additional-features/autohandlers.md

 //...
 MyEcs.Initialize();
 ```

+{: .important }
-> **Important!** Keep in mind that creating an entity with a value or adding a component via the Put method
+> Keep in mind that creating an entity with a value or adding a component via the Put method
 > completely replace the data in the component, bypassing the auto handlers installed